-Shaun King Talks Ahmaud Arbery Killing, Takes Deep Dive Into His Involvement During Livestream
+Shaun King Talks Ahmaud Arbery Killing, Takes Deep Dive Into His Involvement

 “The state of Georgia understood our anger.
 This is our Emmitt Till.
 70 years after that, I have grown to feel that this is a case that we are going to know for the rest of our lives.”

 King also expressed regret during the livestream as he recounted his experience to date with the Arbery case.
 He mentioned receiving a text message to his phone from Arbery’s best friend, seeking his assistance in the matter.
 Arbery’s childhood friend reportedly told King he had been trying to reach him via email and social media for two months.
-He shared with King that Arbery’s family was lost and alone in their fight, and could not find an attorney to take their case or get the attention of anyone who could help guide them through what to do.
+He shared with King that Arbery’s family was “lost and alone in their fight,” and could not find an attorney to take their case or get the attention of anyone who could help guide them through what to do.

 Others attempted to engage King’s support as well, including an unnamed NFL player who knew Arbery.
 King went on to detail the conditions of the nation at that time due to Covid-19 and said, with all that was going on, he just didn’t have the capacity to process it all.
 He admitted that he “didn’t understand the gravity of the situation at the time.”

 The pandemic had taken over the country and, only weeks after the murder, the nation was in crisis.
-By then, only minimal local articles had been written covering Arbery’s killing.
-There was no video available yet.
+By then, only minimal local articles had been written covering Arbery’s killings and there was no video available.
 Despite the severe lack of initial information, King connected with Arbery’s family and agreed to get involved.
 He joined the family as an organizer and Merritt took them on as their attorney.

 Against the odds, both natural and supernatural, they began to organize their efforts in seeking justice.